aserge16/345_project1/README.md

 # 3. Load unpacked and direct to the directory containing all files

 # The extension should now be visible as a small square at the top right of Chrome.
 Reload Chrome.

+# To see the closing tab functionality immediately, set time delay to 0